snowman-repos/book/project_managers/README.md

 Static assets are served through a content delivery network Application is hosted on commodity hardware disaster recovery.

-- github
-- testing / continuous integration

-Automate testing and deploymentsToday, developers write automated scripts that can verify thousands of scenarios in minutes and then deploy updated code into production environments multiple times per day.
-They use automated performance tests which simulate surges in traffic to identify performance bottlenecks.
-While manual tests and quality assurance is still necessary, automated tests provide consistent and reliable protection against unintentional regressions, and make it possible for developers to confidently release frequent updates to the service.checklist
-Create automated tests that verify all user-facing functionality Create unit and integration tests to verify modules and components Run tests automatically as part of the build process Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques Conduct load and performance tests at regular intervals, including before public launch

-- bug tracking system
-- user data (analytics, user testing tools)

-A critical capability is being able to automatically test and deploy the service so that new features can be added often and easily put into production.

-Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners

 Create a stable development environment
 There’s little more likely to send a web developer into a wild panic and a client into a wild rage than making a new site live and things just not working.
 That’s why it’s important to have realistic development and staging environments that mimic the live server as closely as possible.